x-ian/care-bricks/README.md

 ### Installation

 Upfront: Depending on distro, the default packages for Node-RED and NodeJS can be outdated.
-I suggest to first try to go with the defaults, but it might be necessary to switch to a more recent version (but I don't even know why version are minimally required).
+I suggest to first try to go with the defaults, but it might be necessary to switch to a more recent version (but I don't even know which version is minimally required).

 #### Set up runtime environment